 “The Gospel in Genesis” outlines steps that destroy and restore our relationship with God.
 The first destructive step questions the power of God.
 Lloyd-Jones states that, “If we just realized the power of God, we would not continue to defy Him. ” Somehow, we dismiss the awesome complexity of God’s creation.
 We minimize God’s power and wisdom that caused everything to come into being.

 Lloyd-Jones reminds us that 150 years ago Darwin wrote the “Origin of the Species”.
 Darwin credited man’s existence to the “evolution of all living things from common ancestry, by random chance through time, formed by the natural selection of the survival of the fittest.”
 Evolution ushered in the era of science vs. the Bible.
 Atheists used science as the lance to pierce Biblical faith.
 But God will not be mocked.

 Chapter 5 reminds us that God’s truth is the shaft of light into the darkness of lies.
 New scientific discoveries revealed God’s Truth that discarded Darwin’s theory.
 Biologists discovered “Intelligence” in the DNA molecule – Intelligence beyond random chance.
 Intelligence so irreducibly complex that it made “natural selection” seem silly.
-The Intelligence in the DNA molecule pays homage to the power and wisdom of the awesome, magnificent magnificent Design of a Creator.
+The Intelligence in the DNA molecule pays homage to the power and wisdom of the awesome, magnificent Design of a Creator.

 In the next few paragraphs, you will get a glimpse of a sliver of God’s awesome Intelligence.
 (I had to read it several times because it is so complex.)
 The fingerprints of God’s Intelligence in His creation are self-evident: